 Conclusion

 The identified mealybug species in cassava in three different locations of Tamil Nadu were F. virgata, P.jackbeardsleyi and P. manihoti.
-This field level identification was used to maintain the year round culture availability in the laboratory and is being used by the students’ research viz., predator’s potential on mealybug, toxicity of insecticides against mealybug which in need of species confirmation.
+This field-level identification was used to maintain the year-round culture availability in the laboratory and is being used by the students' research viz., predator's potential on mealybug, the toxicity of insecticides against mealybug which is in need of species confirmation.
 Further, to maintain the type specific culture molecular characterization and deposit of culture may be followed.

 Acknowledgement